swayos/swayos.github.io/README.md

 Download the latest [ISO](https://milgra.com/downloads/swayos-latest.iso) ( cannot store here on github because of file size limits ), burn it to a pendrive/etc and start your machine up with it.
 Installer will start automagically.

-_Note : it is a minimal-configuration quick installer, there are no partitioning options, it will use the full hard drive for installation._
+_Note : it is a minimal-configuration quick installer, options are pretty limited_

 **For advanced users/For people with more time**